Swastik1993/Swastik1993.github.io/_posts/2018-09-09-bridge-i2i-interview-experience.markdown

 A: I am Swastik Biswas, my parents own a garment store.
 I completed my 10th and 12th standard from Salt Lake School, Kolkata.
 Thereafter I went to Acharya Institute of Technology, Bangalore to study Computer Science and Engineering for my undergraduate degree.
 While studying I had also served as an intern at ITC Infotech, Bangalore.
 After completing my graduation I took the GATE exam and here I am at Jadavpur University pursuing my Masters degree in Computer Science and Engineering working on Volumetric Medical Image Segmentation as my masters thesis.

 * Q: Tell me about your current research project.
-A: Well it's basically a novel FCM clustering approach to segment regions within MRI and CT scan images.
+A: Well it's basically a novel FCM clustering approach to segment regions of interest within MRI and CT scan images.
+I am using the dataset from Brainweb to segment the grey-matter, white-matter, cerebrospinal fluid and bone structure.
+The data is in rawb format and it has 181 such images packed within it, which are first extracted and then processed serially.
+I have to run the algorithm for 10 such datasets.

+* Q: How is the FCM working?
+A: It works very similar to the k-means clustering approach.